KelvinJC/qua-llm/README.md

 ### Virtual environment
 As a standard practice in Python projects, create and activate your virtual environment.
-Run the following commands in your terminal (ideally from your VS Code):
+Run the following commands in your terminal:

 * create the virtual environment
 ```